grinnell-cs/csc151-images/pages/syllabus.md

 Gradescope
 : You will submit assignments via gradescope.
 Please confirm that you have been added to this class on gradescope.

-## Class related meetings and help resources
+## Class meetings and help resources

 Class meetings
 : Most days of class are lab days.
 Your instructor will make announcements and might briefly present concepts.
 Most of the time, you will collaborate with your lab team on programming practice problems.